steffenmueller4/steffenmueller4.github.io/_posts/2023-07-22-tales-from-a-startup-and-its-evolving-architecture.md

 ## How does an Event-Driven Architecture fit into that?

-As already mentioned in [this section](#introduction) and [this article]({% post_url 2022-05-10-building-an-event-driven-microservice-application %}), we decided to go with an EDA from a 10,000 feet perspective.
+As already mentioned in [this section](#introduction) and [this article]({% post_url 2022-05-10-building-an-event-driven-microservice-application %}), we decided to go with an EDA from a 10,000 feet perspective when starting our journey.
-We use Domain-Driven Design (DDD) {% cite Evans2003 %} to identify and structure the business/domain events for the EDA.
+We use Domain-Driven Design (DDD) {% cite Evans2003 %} to identify and structure our business domain and the business/domain events for the EDA.
-Consider the business/domain events as records of business-significant occurrences in a bounded context—when you are not familiar with the term bounded context, simply use the term microservice instead.
+Simply, consider the business/domain events as records of business-significant occurrences in a bounded context—when you are not familiar with the term _bounded context_, simply use the term microservice instead.
 An EDA, in general, has the following benefits {% cite Hohpe2003 %} and {% cite Jansen2020 %} (see also: [this article]({% post_url 2022-05-10-building-an-event-driven-microservice-application %})):

  1. Loose Coupling: Event producers and consumers in an EDA are coupled loosely and communicate asynchronously via an event broker (data format coupling only).